Christina5P/Are-you-a-dice-player/README.md

 ## Media

 - Website logo is picked from www.favicon.io and downloaded to my repository.
-- pictures of values is taken from /www.istockphoto.com
+- Pictures of values is taken from /www.istockphoto.com
-- the winner and loservideo is pictures taking from www.canva.com and edit by me to an animated 5seconds video.
+- The winner and loservideo is pictures taking from www.canva.com and edit by me to an animated 4 seconds video.
+- https://favicon.io/ - For favicon to head

 ## Deployment
 The site was created from Gitpod and is continuing push to GitHub.